microsoft/playwright/docs/src/test-api/class-testconfig.md

 * since: v1.10
 - type: ?<[string]|[Array]<[string]>>

 Path to the global teardown file.
 This file will be required and run after all the tests.
 It must export a single function.
 See also [`property: TestConfig.globalSetup`].
-Pass an array for multiple global teardown files.
+Pass an array of paths to specify multiple global teardown files.

 Learn more about [global setup and teardown](../test-global-setup-teardown.md).